LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. member:: xml_node->extractOne(xpath::string)

-   Executes the XPath in the node and returns the first matching node or null if there are no matches.
+   Executes the XPath in the node and returns the first matching node or "null" if there are no matches.

 .. member:: xml_node->extractOne(xpath::string, namespaces::staticarray)

-   Executes the XPath in the node and returns the first matching node or null if there are no matches.
+   Executes the XPath in the node and returns the first matching node or "null" if there are no matches.
 This method should be used for XML documents which use namespaces.
 The second parameter is a staticarray containing the relevant namespace prefixes and URI pairs which are used within the XPath expression.
    Note that the namespace prefixes used in the XPath expression do not have to match those used within the document itself.